psmithr/soundoftext/README.rst

 Sound of Text
 ==================

-Sound of Text is a versatile feature that enables users to convert written text into audible sound, making it a useful tool for various applications such as ringtones, alerts, and notifications.
+`Sound of Text wa <https://www.voiceoftext.com/p/sound-of-text-wa.html>`_ is a versatile feature that enables users to convert written text into audible sound, making it a useful tool for various applications such as ringtones, alerts, and notifications.
 On the iPhone, there are several methods to achieve this.
 In this introduction, we will delve into how to harness the power of Sound of Text for personalizing your iPhone experience.

 Methods to Create Text Sound Ringtone
 ======================================